 editors chose the brightest photo of the shoot and called the article, “The

-The article reveals that Blake was very protective
+The article stated that Blake was very protective

 to be silly and rowdy, but had to save that aspect of her personality for the

 times when Blake wasn’t around.
-Still, the author concludes, Blake was good for
+However, he concluded, Blake was good for

 her.